-As an integrative practice we combine many modalities.
+As an integrative practice our doctors combine many modalities.
 Here is a brief explanation of some of the modalities.

 Integrative Medicine combines mainstream medical therapies with non-conventional complementary therapies.
 However, Integrative Medicine only uses complementary therapies for which there is some high-quality scientific evidence of safety and effectiveness.
 In short, Integrative Medicine utilizes all appropriate, evidence-based therapies to achieve health.